I’m writing this just 24-hours before a total solar eclipse. Many people have been asking me, “What should I do during the eclipse?”

 The sun supports all life on our planet.
 The sun is also a living symbol of wisdom and clarity.
+A living symbol is existentially related to what it symbolizes; it is a non-arbitrary expression of what it symbolizes.
 So sunlight obscured=not so good.

 I don’t disagree with the omenology of solar eclipses as it has developed through time.
 However, from a more Tantrik or direct realization perspective, we can deepen our relationship to solar eclipses.
 Having done so, we can understand why a total solar eclipse is a marvelous time to do spiritual practice.

 Human beings can have a direct perception of primordial, immanent consciousness.
 When we do so, we can recognize the light of consciousness in everything everywhere.

 However, our degree of awakeness increases more quickly when we can find that immanent light in darkness.
 This includes being able to connect with wisdom, or living presence, when we ourselves are experiencing dark times; being able to recognize the light of wisdom in people who upset us; being able to wake up in our dreams when our minds are shrouded in unconsciousness; and literally being able to see the light that permeates all darkness.

 During a solar eclipse, Nature is giving us a wonderful opportunity to travel deeper into the darkness and to discover the light of living presence there.